 In the case of external piles, hemorrhoid prolapses or protrudes on the outside and hence, it can be seen and felt.
 At times, blood clots form in these protruding hemorrhoids and these are extremely painful.

-“Hemorrhoids affect about 1 million people in the world, and every 1 in 3 people have the condition.
-When these veins or vessels become very large, they tend to be highly uncomfortable to the individual.
+“Hemorrhoids affect about one million people in the world, and every 1 in 3 people have the condition.
+When these anal veins or vessels become very large, they tend to be highly uncomfortable to the individual.”

 Due to multiple reasons, one can suffer from constipation.
 Such people tend to strain a lot while trying to pass stools.
 In patients already suffering from hemorrhoids, straining can further add to the existing problem.

 Drinking an adequate amount of water is recommended to enable easy passage of stools.
 If you are already suffering from hemorrhoids, it is advisable to drink plenty of water.
 Have at least 1-2 glasses of water with each meal.
 Make a target to drink at least 1-2 liters of water daily.

 10. Be physically active

 Light exercises like yoga, swimming, or walking have an anti-inflammatory effect on your body, including the hemorrhoids.
 Avoid exercises that cause strain in any form.
 Performing pelvic floor exercises help strengthen your pelvic floor muscles and help cure hemorrhoids faster.

 When we sit for long without any break, we put some extra pressure on the anal veins.
 This pressure can cause pain or discomfort if you have hemorrhoids.
 To avoid this, use a round or doughnut-shaped cushion on the hemorrhoids while sitting.